Category:

 • Real-time collaboration: Multiple team members can edit and comment on contracts together.

-• E-signature integration: Built-in e-signatures eliminate the need for third-party tools.
+• E-signature integration: Built-in electronic signatures eliminate the need for third-party tools.

-• AI-powered contract review: Automates redlining and risk detection.
+• AI contract review: Automates redlining and risk detection.

 • Customizable approval workflows: Route contracts to the right stakeholders automatically.